Bialik College: Facilities

-Bialik is currently building a new centre for Science, Launch Lab, scheduled to open in 2023.
+Bialik completed the 'Launch Lab' build in September 2023.

 Since the late 1990s, Bialik has added a building to house its VCE department, an Early Learning Centre, the 'Besen Family Art & Technology Centre' and the 'Gringlas Sports Centre' to its campus.
 Additionally, the school has established the Rosenkranz Centre For Excellence and Achievement, aimed at providing enrichment and extension programs for students.

 A new drama studio opened in 2010 and the Evelyn Hellen Library opened in early 2011.
 In 2011, a new Jewish Life Centre, The Mifgash, opened as part of the school's new Jewish Life and Informal Education initiative.